DrinoSan/sandHttp/Readme.md

 # Current open Todos:

 - TODO: create config to read from
-  - Make sure the values in config are not bigger than K_NUM_WORKER_MAX and so on
-  - This needs to be checked because at class level i create the 2d arrays and for that i need compile time known integer values and cant use the values from the config.
-Therefore i create them with some MAX value but onlu use the values from the config
 - TODO: need to convert all headers to lowercase befor adding
 - TODO: Query in route
   - https://example.org/?a=1&a=2&b=&=3&&&& as example for a url with query ? starts the query & is a delimiter for multiple parameters